csamatov96/terraform_L1/README.md

 # terraform_L1-

-The simple Terraform code that creates an instance and attach a key of ur bastion to that instance The custom security group which will have inbound SSH to whole world and outbound of all ports and protocols to all hardcoding principle applied
+The simple Terraform code that creates an instance and attach a key of ur bastion to that instance The custom security group which will have inbound SSH to whole world and outbound of all ports and protocols to all

 the following stuff were used:
 .gitignore file was added